First published on Friday, March 17, 2023

 Employers offering staff flexible hours to accommodate fasting can use Blip—our time-tracking app.
 It's a great way to keep track and ensure your employees take regular breaks.

-Many staff members might not understand the significance of Ramadan to their Muslim colleagues.
-It’s important that you have open conversations and share reading materials to help your employees learn.
+Some of your staff might not understand the significance of Ramadan to their Muslim colleagues.
+That's why it's important to have open conversations and share reading materials to help your employees learn.

 Also, encourage employees to talk to Muslim coworkers to learn more about Ramadan.
 This is key to avoiding faux pas, such as offering water or any other drinks to fasting colleagues or making insensitive comments.